contentauth/c2pa-python/docs/working-stores.md

 print("Working store saved to archive")
 ```

-A Builder containing **only one ingredient and only the ingredient data** (no other ingredient, no other actions) is an ingredient archive.
+A `Builder` containing **only one ingredient and only the ingredient data** (no other ingredient, no other actions) is an ingredient archive.
 Ingredient archives can be added directly as ingredient to other working stores too.

 ### Restoring a working store from archive

-There are two ways to load a working store from an archive.
-They differ in whether the builder's current context (settings) is preserved or not.

-#### `with_archive()`

-Use `with_archive()` when you need the restored builder to use specific settings that you put on the Builder on instanciation by using a context as parameter of the Builder constructor.
-Create a `Builder` with a `Context` first, then call `with_archive()` to load the archived manifest definition into it.
-The archive replaces only the manifest definition; the builder's context and settings are preserved.
+To restore a `Builder` from a working store, use `with_archive()`.
+The restored `Builder` will have the settings used when the `Builder` was created with a `Context`.
+The archive replaces only the manifest definition; the `Context` and `Settings` are preserved.

 ```py
 # Create context with custom settings and signer